Prof Peter Edbury

 - ‘New Perspectives on the Old French Continuations of William of Tyre’, Crusades, 6 (2010), pp. 107-136

 - ‘Gerard of Ridefort and the battle of Le Cresson (1 May 1187): The developing narrative tradition’ in Helen Nicholson (ed.), On the Margins of Crusading: Military Orders, the Papacy and the Christian World (Farnham, Ashgate, 2011), pp. 45-60

 Translation of the Chronique d’Amadi (in collaboration with Nicholas Coureas) To be published by the Cyprus Research centre.

 The Chronique d’Amadi survives in just one sixteenth-century manuscript which is in the Marciana Library in Venice.
-Named after the manuscript’s owner, Francesco Amadi, the text is a compilation translated in Italian and drawn from various narratives from the Latin East.
+Named after the manuscript’s owner, Francesco Amadi, the text is a compilation translated into Italian and drawn from various narratives from the Latin East.
 Some of these – the Old French William of Tyre, the Gestes des Chiprois and the Annales de Terre Sainte – survive independently, but, especially for the period ca. 1300-1359, the material is unique, and for the yeast 1306-24 the Italian text preserves an otherwise lost French original of the utmost importance for the history of Cyprus.